FritsHoogland/yb_stats-book/src/upgrade.md

 # Upgrade

+## Warning
+Be aware that when upgrading from a version before 0.9 that the snapshot format has changed.
+- Before `yb_stats` version 0.9, the snapshot data is stored as CSV.
+- Starting from `yb_stats` version 0.9, the snapshot data is stored as JSON.

 ## Mac OSX via [homebrew](https://brew.sh)

 This will upgrade the current installed version to the latest available tap version.